techtraits/techtraits-blog/_posts/2012-06-27-Amazon-DynamoDB--Understanding-Query-and-Scan-operations.markdown

 through each item in the table, for any reasonably sized table the scan operation will consume all the read units until the operation finishes.
-Looking at it another way, the total time required for the scan operation to complete can be approximated as atleast: T = S / (R * 2), where S is the total size of the table in kilobytes and R is the read units provisioned for a table.
+Looking at it another way, the total time required for the scan operation to complete can be approximated as at least: T = S / (R * 2), where S is the total size of the table in kilobytes and R is the read units provisioned for a table.
 The reads for scan are eventually consistent and consume half the read units compared to consistent reads.
 For a 1GB table with a provisioning of 100 read units, it would take approximately 84 minutes.
 Note that one scan operation wouldn't last 84 minutes because DynamoDB will only evaluate <b>1MB</b> worth of data before filtering and returning the